The Barnhouse Stone, Stenness

 Standing in a field near Maeshowe, the Barnhouse Stone is clearly visible from the main Kirkwall to Stromness road.

-Upon first glance, however, the lichen covered stone looks fairly insignificant - especially when compared to the Stenness giants to the north-west.
+On first glance, the lichen-covered stone looks fairly insignificant - especially when compared to the Stenness giants a short distance away, to the north-west.

 Appearances, however, can be deceptive.